-A differential ascertainment of military service status between the STS cases (100%) and the control patients (90%) should be noted.
-We believe, however, that the difference is primarily a reflection of levels of efforts and man-hours allocated for the personnel record search rather than any difference in availability of the military records between STS cases and control patients, or Vietnam veterans and non-Vietnam veterans.
-For example, when the same levels of record search efforts as for the control patients were employed for the STS cases, the military record searchers at the NPRC were able to locate 214 of the 234 STS cases (91%); the yield for the control patients was 13,496 of the 14,931 (90%).
-Additional time-consuming manual tracking efforts were made for the 20 STS cases whose Vietnam service status was not determined because their personnel folder were misplaced, missing or on loan to other agencies.
-Of the 20 STS cases, 12 did not serve in Vietnam and 8 did serve in Vietnam: a ratio of 5:4.
-Prior to this exhaustive manual search the ratio among the 214 STS cases was 5:3.
+Distribution of Soft Tissue Sarcoma Case Subjects and a Comparison Group of Patients by Vietnam Service Status ample, when the same levels of record search efforts made for the control patients were employed for the STS case subjects, the military record searchers at the NPRC were able to locate 214 of the 234 STS cases (91%); the yield for the control patients was 13,496 of the 14,931 (90%).
+Additional time-consuming manual tracking efforts were made for the 20 STS case subjects whose Vietnam service status was not determined because their personnel folders were misplaced, missing, or on loan to other agencies.
+Of the 20 STS case subjects, 12 did not serve in Vietnam and eight did serve in Vietnam: a ratio of 5:3.3.
+Prior to this exhaustive manual search the ratio among the 214 STS case subjects was 5:2.9.